AhmedHassan273/Console-Based-Tetris-Game/README.md

 # Console-Based-Tetris-Game
-This A Tetris Game implemented Using Basic C++ Code and it's Console Based
+A Tetris Game implemented Using Basic C++ Code and it's Console Based